What is the Research Programme for PhD?

 - OCMS specialised library, and a further 101 libraries in Oxford including the Bodleian Library

-- Online resources for registered students of the Middlesex University
+- Online resources for registered students of the accrediting University

 - Professional academic guidance and mentoring for thinking and research